pachterlab/kb_docs/docs/source/index/index_generation.rst

       -f1 cdna.fasta \
       $(gget ref --ftp -w dna,gtf homo_sapiens)

-The files **index.idx**, **t2g.txt**, **cdna.fasta** will then be created.
-The index.idx file contains the kallisto index while the t2g.txt file is a text file containing a mapping between transcripts and genes.
-The cdna.fasta file is not used in subsequent steps (but is useful for reference); it simply contains the individual transcript sequences that comprise the transcriptome that are extracted from the genome FASTA and GTF and indexed by kallisto.
+Running ``kb ref --workflow=standard`` will generate three files:

+- **index.idx:**
+  Contains the kallisto index used for pseudoalignment and quantification.

+- **t2g.txt:**
+  A transcript-to-gene mapping file, linking each transcript in the index to its corresponding gene.

+- **cdna.fasta:**
+  A FASTA file containing the transcript sequences extracted from the input genome FASTA and GTF.
+  This file is *not required* in downstream steps, but is useful to keep as a reference.

-The nac index type (single-nucleus RNA-seq or nascent/mature RNA quantification)
+The nac index type (for single-nucleus RNA-seq or nascent/mature RNA quantification)
 ----------------------------------------------------------------------------------